-Alexandra has conducted internal investigations on behalf of corporations, corporate boards, and Audit Committees.
-She has assisted clients in developing and implementing regulatory compliance programs.
+Alexandra has also conducted internal investigations on behalf of corporations, corporate boards, and Audit Committees and has assisted clients in developing and implementing regulatory compliance programs.
 She served as President of the New York Council of Defense Lawyers, a not-for-profit professional association of about 250 experienced lawyers whose principal area of practice is the defense of criminal cases, particularly in the federal courts in New York.

 Prior to co-founding Shapiro Arato LLP in 2009, Alexandra was a partner of Latham & Watkins LLP for nine years, and before that, an Assistant U.S. Attorney in the Southern District of New York, where she also served as Deputy Chief Appellate Attorney.
 In addition, she served as an attorney-adviser in the Office of Legal Counsel of the U.S. Department of Justice.

 White Collar Criminal and Regulatory Defense and Appeals